hyperiumjailbreak/hyperiumjailbreak.github.io/docs/privacy.md

 ## Analytics

-* Minecraft - Minecraft includes analytics by default ("Snooper"), which we have not modified.
-You can turn this off.
+* Minecraft - Minecraft includes analytics by default ("Snooper"), which before 3.0 is not modified. *After 3.0*, we modified this feature so that you can turn this off in the settings menu, and removed the specific GUI.
 * HyperiumJailbreak team - When you start the client, it sends a request to our servers, only to update the player count. *This is fully anonymous except for your IP, which is processed by [Cloudflare](https://cloudflare.com)*.

+### Third Party Addons

+!!! note "Privacy in Third Party Addons"
+    *Some Third Party Addons do contain analytics*, such as Quickplay (which contains Google Analytics).
+    We do not modify the addons, so the analytics may work if present.

 ## Functionality